szabogabriel/FotS_2025_spring/README.md

-# FotS_2025_spring
-Fellowship of the Spring - 2025 - Spring Framework based app lecture repo
+# Fellowship of the Spring - Spring Framework based application